themeshpotato/rust-ray-tracing-in-a-weekend/README.md

-This is a multi-threaded Rust implementation of the very cool book series "Ray Tracing in One Weekend" by Peter Shirley https://raytracing.github.io/books/RayTracingInOneWeekend.html
+A multi-threaded Rust implementation of the very cool book series "Ray Tracing in One Weekend" by Peter Shirley https://raytracing.github.io/books/RayTracingInOneWeekend.html

 Currently this is only the code for the first book, but I will be implementing the second book at some point.